THE NEED

 3200

-Individual are in housing crisis in Mobile and Baldwin Counties
+Individual were in housing crisis in Mobile and Baldwin Counties

 THE PLAN